 A state response to similar city projects springing up elsewhere: how Woven city, in Japan, or Mirrorline in the UAE.

 Could this be why Covid hasn't slowed down the work either?
 In 2020 it opened a large high-speed railway station to connect the city with Beijing, followed by buildings of all sorts (on the surface and underground) and a giant data center.
-It will be the "central brain" of Xiongan, directing the services of an entire digital ecosystem.
+It will be the “central brain” of Xiongan, and will direct the services of an entire digital ecosystem.

 Three cities in one

-The goal is to introduce urban technological innovations by integrating them into the very structure of the futuristic city.
-Xiongan will be composed of three elements, three cities in the city: the surface city, underground city and digital city.
+The objective is to introduce urban technological innovations by integrating them into the very structure of the futuristic city.
+Xiongan will be composed of three elements, three cities in the city: the surface city, the underground city , digital city.

-La surface city follow guidelines that call for the creation of "five-minute blocks", which allow residents to have easy access to services such as medical clinics, child and elder care facilities, and other important services within a five-minute distance on foot.
+La surface city will follow guidelines that include the creation of “five-minute blocks,” which allow residents to have easy access to services such as medical clinics, child and elder care facilities, and other important services within a five-minute distance standing.

 Underground city: will have underground service corridors that carry water and electricity networks and provide space for automated logistics delivery.

 La digital cityfinally, it will be the testing ground for a company that receives salaries, purchases products and services, and pays taxes, with a blockchain-based currency, the digital renminbi.
-This, indeed, is the part that sounds most fearsome to me, for the extreme social control that can be exercised through these mechanisms.
+This, indeed, is the part that sounds most fearsome to my ear, due to the extreme social control that can be exercised through these mechanisms.

 From the past to the future

-Xiongan's stated "ultimate" goal, opaque implications aside, is to create an urban environment that promotes the mental health, well-being and artistic development of its residents.
+Xiongan's declared "ultimate" goal, despite the opaque implications, is to create an urban environment that promotes the mental health, well-being and artistic development of residents.

 An environment that improves the quality of life of the community, rationalizing and modernizing everything: from the delivery of goods to the production and consumption of energy (obviously renewable), passing through the streamlining of government bureaucracy.

-What can we get, if not learn, from this futuristic "urban gym"?
+What can we gain, if not learn, from this futuristic “urban gym”?

 An awareness: much of the society of the future, in the East and in the West, passes through the restructuring of our cities.